cod1r/tack/README.md

 MOUSEDOWN handling needs to be more accurate

+rope data structure needs to be built in a way such that there is less depth for SPEED (basically balance between leaf length and tree depth)

 more things to do:
   - LINE NUMBERS NEED TO BE IMPLEMENTED
   - HIGHLIGHTED TEXT should all be deleted on backspace